Why I love my hometown

-For many people, where they live is a real source of pride, so to celebrate that home town love we’ve rounded up a few frequent flyers from around the globe to share their local stories and explain why it should be top of your next trip list
+For many people, where they live is a real source of pride, so to celebrate that hometown love we’ve rounded up a few frequent flyers from around the globe to share their local stories and explain why their patches should be top of your next trip list

 When people say their home city is the best city in the world, that’s how I feel.
 Copenhagen is small, it’s intimate, it’s old.
 I love this city so much because I love my home country and Denmark is very well represented in Copenhagen.
 People used to call it a mixture of Berlin and Amsterdam, but it’s more refined.

 There’s a real pop-up environment right now; a lot of underground restaurants.
 The cuisine here is absolutely amazing.
 I think it’s one of the best cities in Europe to eat in.
 Noma is astonishing.
 As an experience it’s like going to the theatre.
 But you can find equally good – just different – food in the suburbs.
 I enjoy traditional Danish food like smørrebrød (an open-faced sandwich).
 Café Wilder is one of my favourite places to get it from – it’s in Christianshavn, which is a little island in Copenhagen where I live.
 It hasn’t changed in 400 years.